agraef/midizap/README.md

 -k
 :   Keep track of key (on/off) status of MIDI notes and control switches.
 This isn't generally recommended, but may occasionally be useful to deal with quirky controllers sending note- or control-ons without corresponding off messages.

+-n
+:   No automatic feedback.
+This disables the automatic recording of feedback values from the second input port (`-o2`).
+Note that automatic feedback is often needed to make controller feedback from the application work properly, so this option should *not* be used unless you use the second port for different purposes.
+See Section *MIDI Feedback*.

 -o[*n*]
 :   Enable MIDI output and set the number of output ports *n* (1 by default).
 Use *n* = 2 for a second pair of MIDI ports, e.g., for controller feedback, or *n* = 0 to disable MIDI output.
 This overrides the corresponding directive in the configuration file.
 See Section *Jack-Related Options*.

 -P[*prio*]
 :   Run with the given real-time priority (default: 90).
 See Section *Jack-Related Options*.